denlove/react_quiz/README.md

 > [!WARNING]
-> ___If you want set new content, e.g. add new question or set timer, you must clean LocalStorage in your browser!!!___
+> ___If you want to set new content, e.g. add new question or set timer, you must clean LocalStorage in your browser first and then mutate MOCK_DATA constant!!!___